TO THE MEMBERS OF BERGER PAINTS INDIA LIMITED

 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 (d) In our opinion the aforesaid standalone Ind AS financial statements comply withthe Accounting Standards specified under Section 133 of the Act read with Companies(Indian Accounting Standards) Rules 2015 as amended;

 (f) With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these standalone Ind AS financial statementsand the operating effectiveness of such controls refer to our separate Report in "Annexure2" to this report;

-ANNEXURE 1 REFERRED TO IN PARAGRAPH 1 OF THE SECTION ON "REPORT ON OTHER LEGAL ANDREGULATORY REQUIREMENTS" OF OUR REPORT OF EVEN DATE TO THE MEMBERS OF BERGER PAINTSINDIA LIMITED
+ANNEXURE 1 REFERRED TO IN PARAGRAPH 1 OF THE SECTION ON "REPORT ON OTHER LEGAL ANDREGULATORY REQUIREMENTS" OF OUR REPORT OF EVEN DATE ON THE STANDALONE IND ASFINANCIAL STATEMENTS OF BERGER PAINTS INDIA LIMITED

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 (b) Fixed assets were physically verified by the management during the year inaccordance with a planned programme of verifying all of them once in three years which inour opinion is reasonable having regard to the size of the Company and the nature of itsassets.
 No material discrepancies were noticed on such verification.

 (c) According to the information and explanations given by the management the titledeeds of immovable properties included in Property plant and equipment are held in thename of the Company except for certain immovable properties aggregating Rs.
 1.81 croresas at March 31 2019 acquired through schemes of amalgamation/arrangements as set out innote 4(a)(i) to the standalone Ind AS financial statements.